-The best approach is to call your local Legal Aid Commission and speak to your local Community Legal Centre to understand your options.
+In Australia, there are two main providers of free legal assistance to people with legal problems: Legal Aid and Community Legal Centres.
+The best approach is to call your local Legal Aid in your State or Territory, or speak to your local Community Legal Centre to understand your options.

 If you are not eligible for assistance from a Legal Aid or a community legal centre (or you are not eligible for the level of assistance that you would like), you could consider paying for a lawyer.
 To find a lawyer that specialises in the area of law that your problem relates to, you can speak to the Law Society or Law Institute in your State or Territory.
-Some offer free 30 minute consultations with a lawyer.
+Some offer free 30-minute consultations with a lawyer.